 The compelling stories not only serve to illustrate the level of scientists that work on the Octantis, but just how many folks are out there every day, combing every corner of the globe for data and stories to try and help us better understand this world in which we live.

-Today we are "at sea," which means that we're not stopping anywhere, as he head toward Silver Islet, Ontario, where we will disembark for some hikes and other adventures in this area that is home to the Sleeping Bear Provincial Park.
+Today we are "at sea," which means that we're not stopping anywhere, as he head toward Silver Islet, Ontario, where we will disembark for some hikes and other adventures in this area that is home to the Sleeping Giant Provincial Park.

 Then it's on to Thunder Bay and on Saturday, a return home, via the just-resumed Air Canada nonstop service between Toronto and Milwaukee, which Mitchell International Airport just announced.